nikhilkammula9/language/_posts/2023-02-01-Learning about Variable and Class.md

 After learning about the variables, I have learnt about the Class and Objects in Java.
-Few takeaways are
+Few takeaways are:

-1. Constructor method is used to create objects of a class
+1. Constructor method is used to create objects of a class.
-2. In class instance are created
+2. In class instance are created.

 ```
 Example
 public class Register {